 Updating your CMS version regularly is a big part of your website sustaining.
 It plays a major role in giving your customers a satisfying user experience.

 With every update, your CMS has fewer bugs and this fixes your CMS troubleshooting problems.
 Your website will load a lot faster and hence more customers will stay on your web page rather than clicking away without taking a look.

 It is also a very useful idea to play with new plugins every now and then and to keep updating all your existing ones as a part of your web maintenance routine.
 This also helps to give your audience a good user experience.

 Your website sustaining plan also boosts your website’s SEO ranking.

-This is important because the better SEO rank you have, the more visible your web content will be to other people.
-Making changes to your SEO strategies regularly and updating new content or adding something new to your old ones also help you rank higher.
+This is important because the better the SEO rank you have, the more visible your web content will be to other people.
+Making changes to your SEO strategies regularly and updating new content or adding something new to your old ones also helps you rank higher.

 Also, fixing links that are broken also helps you get more of your targeted search engine’s attention.
 And updating regularly also means making changes to your current SEO keywords and keeping up with recent SEO trends.

 Updating your security system regularly also helps prevent your website from the black hat SEO campaigns we mentioned previously.

 As your SEO rank rises, your web traffic skyrockets.
 This is due to your page being more visible to audiences all around the globe.